Serving Injured Workers in Texas, Louisiana & Nationwide

 The 2005 BP Refinery Explosion

 Eight weeks before the second-largest oil refinery in the United States exploded, BP received a report about their facility.
 The report, which was privately commissioned, outlined the grievous safety issues workers at the plant were facing.
 Rather than stop production to fix these problems, however, BP elected to continue.
 The exact problems brought up in the report caused an explosion that killed 15 and injured hundreds.
-Our firm helped ensure that the victims of this explosion received enough money to recover from their serious injuries.
+Our factory injury law firm helped ensure that the victims of this explosion received enough money to recover from their serious injuries.